 When this diet was fed to TPTX control rats, they did in fact have normal levels of serum calcium and phosphorus, whereas rats fed a 0.25% phosphorus diet had hypophosphatemia in association with marked increases in the parameters relating to bone resorption (Tables I and III).
-Thus, the low phosphorus diet resulted in a t Mean +sp.
+Thus, the low phosphorus diet resulted in a stimulation of bone resorption even in the absence of the parathyroid and thyroid glands.
+In contrast with intact hypophosphatemic rats, the decreases in bone formation and mineralization were not statistically significant in the TPTX hypophosphatemic rats, possibly because the dietary level of phosphorus was slightly higher in the TPTX than in the intact experimental group (Table III).
+Thyroparathyroidectomy per se does not reduce bone formation 3 and therefore does not explain the lack of change in this experiment.